jbellis/llmap/README.md

 Commandline parameters:
 ```
-  --sample SAMPLE       Number of random files to sample
+  --sample SAMPLE       Number of random files to sample from the input set
   --llm-concurrency LLM_CONCURRENCY
                         Maximum number of concurrent LLM requests
   --no-refine           Skip refinement and combination of analyses
+  --no-skeletons        Skip skeleton analysis phase for all files
 ```

 Environment variables: